-32.0 Taxis (Corporate Transport) for use of student transportation (WFA only)
+32.0 Taxis (Corporate Transport) for use of student transportation (secondary settings)

-- 32.1 The arrangement for student/pupil transportation (Corporate Transport) is done so with prior agreement and knowledge of parents / carers and of relevant providers if applicable. - 32.2 Regular reviews are conducted regarding specific arrangements. - 32.3 Ensure corporate transport have relevant risk assessments and vetting procedures in place (see 20/11/15 Rotherham MBC Hackney Carriage and Private Hire

-Licensing Policy Implementation Scheme).

-- 32.4 Regular liaison with Corporate Transport Lead Officers. - 32.5 The LA to complete spot checks on corporate transport provision whilst on Academy site. - 32.6 Students/pupil to exit via Main Reception, accompanied by an associated member of staff. - 32.7 Students/pupil escorted individually to each taxi and relevant information recorded daily. - 32.8 At the end of the school day the car park is manned by Health and Safety Officer and the gate is rigorously controlled to ensure that only those picking up students by prior arrangement, use the car park. - 32.9 Queries about transportation are reported to relevant staff, including Corporate Transport and parents/carers when necessary. - 32.10 For students/pupils in Public Care (CIPC / LAC,) regular contact and communication with Social Care is swift, timely and vigilant. - 32.11 On-going information is logged appropriately and disseminated to DSL and other relevant staff (CPOMS Child Protection On Line Monitoring System).
+- 32.1 The arrangement for student/pupil transportation (Corporate Transport) is done so with prior agreement and knowledge of parents / carers and of relevant providers if applicable. - 32.2 Regular reviews are conducted regarding specific arrangements. - 32.3 Ensure corporate transport have relevant risk assessments and vetting procedures in place (see 20/11/15 Rotherham MBC Hackney Carriage and Private Hire Licensing Policy Implementation Scheme). - 32.4 Regular liaison with Corporate Transport Lead Officers. - 32.5 The LA to complete spot checks on corporate transport provision whilst on Academy site. - 32.6 Students/pupil to exit via Main Reception, accompanied by an associated member of staff. - 32.7 Students/pupil escorted individually to each taxi and relevant information recorded daily. - 32.8 Taxis will go to the designated area in each school as agreed with Passenger Service Teams. - 32.9 Queries about transportation are reported to relevant staff, including Corporate Transport and parents/carers when necessary. - 32.10 For students/pupils in Public Care (CIPC / LAC,) regular contact and communication with Social Care is swift, timely and vigilant. - 32.11 On-going information is logged appropriately and disseminated to DSL and other relevant staff (CPOMS Child Protection On Line Monitoring System).